The best new albums out July 18

 It's Friday and, boy, are we ready to put this week behind us.
 Luckily, distraction abounds, with a bunch of highly anticipated new albums hitting streaming services today.

-Keep scrolling to see our long list of albums out July 18 and listen to our New Music Friday episode, featuring guest Chelsea O of Buffalo/Toronto Public Media, beginning at 3 a.m.
-ET wherever you get your podcasts.
+Keep scrolling to see our long list of albums out July 18 and listen to our New Music Friday episode, featuring guest Chelsea O of Buffalo/Toronto Public Media, wherever you get your podcasts.

 The Starting Five